 - Fear and self-fulling prophecies limited trust, experimentation, and the ability to use best practices.

-- For example, a director (with lawyer training) refused to answer a question about what policy should be reviewed for understanding the organization’s grievance procedure (despite having responsibility for overseeing the grievance process).
+- For example, a director with lawyer training refused to answer a question.
+They were asked which policy should be reviewed to understand the organization’s grievance procedure.
+This occurred despite them having responsibility for overseeing the grievance process.

-- Another example, a regional lead assertively declined PMO help on one of their projects, contradicting multiple statements made by the team who requested assistance and found the approach relevant.
+- Another example, a regional lead assertively declined PMO help on a project.
+This contradicted multiple statements made by the team.
+The team had requested assistance and found the approach relevant.

 Feedback Mechanisms

-- The organization-X hierarchical reporting structure reinforced vertical silos but was also plagued by horizontal divisions that minimized the sharing of information and collaboration.
+- The organization-X hierarchical reporting structure reinforced vertical silos.
+It was also plagued by horizontal divisions.
+These divisions minimized the sharing of information and collaboration.
 This structure also supported divergent priorities to surface.

 - Rank-and-file staff often withheld information for fear of unfavorable responses.

-- Meetings facilitated to investigate progress events were often found to have significant information missing; often in spaces that would have exposed other roles and systemic issues.
+- Meetings facilitated to investigate progress events often lacked significant information.
+This missing information was frequently in areas that would have exposed other roles and systemic issues.

 - Vertical and hierarchical protocols/norms for communication and staff management also contributed to conflict avoidance, information sharing, collaboration, and effective problem-solving.
 Most problematic decisions were communicated indirectly to the consultant, making collaboration, risk management, and scope management difficult to maintain.